 How Roofing Websites Drive Branding

-You can think of the web in terms of degrees of separation.
-No piece of data is unaffiliated.
-The more strings of digital channels you can associate with a foundational asset (your website), the more effectively you can build an online brand for your roofing company.
-Branding is as important to lead generation as any other web-based component.
+Branding is as essential to lead generation as any other web-based component.
 But branding online may not be what you think it is.
 Traditionally, branding had to do more with aesthetics and values.
 In the digital space, branding refers primarily to establishment and visibility.
-Having a visually appealing website and logo is still helpful, as is a slogan and company description, but they will remain relevant without the more tangible branding tasks that must precede them.
-For example:
+However, having a visually appealing website and logo is still helpful, as is a slogan and company description.

 How you see your company isn’t necessarily how Google sees it.
-In fact, often times the two perceptions don’t resemble each other at all.
+Often the two perceptions don’t resemble each other at all.
 Roofers tend to think of branding in a more traditional framework.
-In other words, they ask themselves how to best translate their values through a web presence.
-Google is less concerned with a company’s own opinion of itself and far more interested in how its users view the company.
+In other words, they ask themselves how to translate their values through a web presence.
+Google is far more interested in how its users view your company.
 Behavioral metrics help determine a website’s ranking, and ultimately rankings of other digital assets as well.
-The best course of action is to develop a site that users seamlessly navigate and engage with.
-From that point, only good things will follow.